-While divorced parents will be able to adjust over time – although spending the holidays away from one’s children is never easy – navigating the holidays can be particularly challenging for newly-divorced parents.
+While divorced parents can adjust over time – although spending the holidays away from one’s children is never easy – navigating the holidays can be particularly challenging for newly-divorced parents.
 If you are preparing to go through your first holiday season as a divorcee in Arizona, here are some tips to consider:

 1. Make Sure You Know Your Custody Rights

-While divorce settlement agreements typically establish a routine parenting schedule, they will also typically include exceptions for the holidays.
-As the holidays approach, make sure you know when you are entitled to spend time with your children.
-While some parents will agree to each spend a portion of each holiday with their children, others will agree to spend entire holidays with their children in alternating years.
-There are other possibilities as well, and you need to make sure you know what you agreed to accept during your divorce.
+While divorce settlement agreements typically establish a routine parenting schedule, they also include holiday exceptions.
+As the holidays approach, ensure you know when you are entitled to spend time with your children.
+While some parents will agree to spend a portion of each holiday with their children, others will agree to spend entire holidays with their children in alternating years.
+There are other possibilities, and you need to know what you agreed to accept during your divorce.

 2. Make Sure You Know Your Former Spouse’s Custody Rights

-In this same vein, you should also make sure you know your former spouse’s custody rights.
-This applies not only with regard to parenting time but also with regard to matters such as approving travel and talking to your children on the phone while they are with you.
+Similarly, you should also know your former spouse’s custody rights.
+This applies not only to parenting time but also to matters such as approving travel and talking to your children on the phone while they are with you.
 You will want to make sure you comply with the terms of your arrangement, as failing to do so could lead to unnecessary confrontations during the holiday season.

 3. Prepare Yourself for a Different Holiday Experience

-When preparing for your first post-divorce holiday season, it is important to acknowledge your feelings.
-Accept that things will be different, and try to really envision how you want things to go.
+It is important to acknowledge your feelings when preparing for your first post-divorce holiday season.
+Accept that things will be different, and try to envision how you want things to go.
 While parents don’t necessarily need to hide all of their feelings from their children, parents do need to provide a sense of stability—especially when things are different than they used to be.

 4. Tell Your Children What They Can Expect

 Another way newly divorced parents can help their children enjoy the holiday season is by telling them what they can expect.
-Discuss your holiday plans, and let them know when they will be spending time with you and your former spouse.
-This will help to remove any lingering uncertainty from the equation, and it will help your children cope with any feelings of anxiety they may be experiencing as a result of your divorce.
+Discuss your holiday plans, and let them know when they will spend time with you and your former spouse.
+This will help remove any lingering uncertainty from the equation and help your children cope with any feelings of anxiety they may be experiencing as a result of your divorce.